Waiting for Bus 6

 Alex

 That's the point.
-What if he is trying to come up with something new, but no matter what he comes up with...
+What if this writer is trying to come up with something new, but no matter what that seemingly new this is...

 Blake